 Student Life Plan

-The college has proceeded with all the necessary planning and safety measures for students to return to classrooms and residence halls with the start of the fall semester on August 31.
+The college has proceeded with all the necessary planning and safety measures for students to return to classrooms and residence halls with the start of the spring 2021 semester February 5.
 A personalized, on-campus experience is the foundation of a Canisius transformative education and one that the college has been committed to for 150 years.

 Move In/Residence Halls

 Residence Hall occupancy has been reduced so that density in each building has been decreased in response to CDC guidelines to provide a safe living and learning environment.
 Undergraduate students who have roommates will be considered a family unit, which will enable us to monitor, quarantine and isolate students efficiently if cases of infection occur.
 Graduate students were able to arrive on campus for classes consistent with their specific program schedule.

 The student housing reduced density plan is as follows:

 ● Upperclassmen will be able to select apartments as designated capacity.

 ● Bosch and Frisch = 254 freshmen or 4.2 students to a bathroom and 2.1 shower

 ● Dugan = 197 or 12.8 to a bathroom and 6.4 to shower